thesysdev/examples/c1-template-fastapi/README.md

 # FastAPI Template

-This is a template for a FastAPI application that uses Crayon and OpenAI to create a chat agent.
-It demonstrates usage of `crayonai_stream` python package.
+This is a template for a FastAPI application that uses Thesys C1, @thesysai/genui-sdk to create a chat agent.

 ## Getting Started